 Legal Studies Units 3 and 4

-- the Victorian criminal justice system
+- The Victorian criminal justice system

-- the Victorian civil justice system
+- The Victorian civil justice system

-- the people and the Australian constitution
+- The people and the Australian constitution

-- the people, the parliament and the courts
+- The people, the parliament and the courts

-Students investigate the extent to which the principles of justice are upheld in the justice system.
+You will investigate the extent to which the principles of justice are upheld in the justice system.

 The emphasis of Unit 4 is the study of Australia’s laws and legal system.
 It involves an understanding of institutions that make and reform our laws, and the relationship between the Australian people, the Australian Constitution and law-making bodies.
-They investigate parliament and the courts, and the relationship between the two in law-making, and consider the roles of the individual, the media and law reform bodies in influencing law reform.
+You will investigate parliament and the courts, and the relationship between the two in law-making, and consider the roles of the individual, the media and law reform bodies in influencing law reform.